 - Daily tasks feel overwhelming or meaningless

-- You feel alone even around loved ones
+- Feeling alone even around others